top of page

 FREMONT AUTO TECH

-With more than 30 years of experience, the mechanics at Fremont Auto Tech have been providing professional and affordable automobile repair and maintenance services to the residents of Fremont, CA and all surrounding cities.
+With more than 30 years of experience, the mechanics at Fremont Auto Tech have been providing professional and affordable automobile repair and maintenance services to the residents of Fremont, CA, and all surrounding cities.
 Our trained and certified technicians specialize in Japanese auto service, but can provide service to all makes and models.
 We understand how important your vehicle is to you.
-We want to get you back on the road as safe and quick as possible.
+We want to get you back on the road quickly and safely.
 For more information or to schedule an appointment, please call us directly at (510) 796-5599 today!

 gear